dendibakh/perf-ninja/README.md

 Before you start working on lab assignments, make sure you read [Get Started page](GetStarted.md) and watch the [warmup video](https://youtu.be/jFRwAcIoLgQ).
 Join our [discord channel](https://discord.gg/8h6gEzgMDY) to collaborate with others.

+Lab assignments in this project are implemented in C++.
+If you're more comfortable with Rust, perf-ninja was also ported to Rust [here](https://github.com/grahamking/perf-ninja-rs), thanks to @grahamking.

 ## Lab assignments

 * [Core Bound](labs/core_bound):